AndersonMamede/base64-file-encoder/README.md

   console.log('file was encoded');
 });

-b64File.encode('foo.txt', null, function(error){
+// base64 encodes the contents of foo.txt and outputs it to the same file (i.e. overwrites it) b64File.encode('foo.txt', null, function(error){
   if(!error){
     consolelog('file was encoded and overwritten');
   }
 });

+// base64 decodes the contents of bar.txt and outputs it to foo.txt
-// replace a base64 encoded file with its decoded version b64File.decode('bar.txt', 'foo.txt', function(error){
+b64File.decode('bar.txt', 'foo.txt', function(error){
   if(error){
     console.log(error);